MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-service-troubleshooting-soap-odata-ui-pages.md

 ms.date: 03/11/2024
 ---

-# Troubleshooting errors on OData/SOAP web services on pages, queries, and codeunits.
+# Troubleshooting errors in OData/SOAP web services on pages, queries, and codeunits.

 Troubleshooting web service errors can be tricky because the root cause of the error can be in multiple places: